pingcap/docs-cn/br/backup-and-restore-use-cases.md

 ---
-title: BR Usage Scenarios
+title: BR Use Cases
-summary: Learn the scenarios of backing up and restoring data using BR.
+summary: Learn the use cases of backing up and restoring data using BR.
 aliases: ['/docs/dev/br/backup-and-restore-use-cases/','/docs/dev/reference/tools/br/use-cases/']
 ---

-# BR Usage Scenarios
+# BR Use Cases

 [Backup & Restore](/br/backup-and-restore-tool.md) (BR) is a command-line tool for distributed backup and restoration of the TiDB cluster data.
-This document describes the processes of operating BR in [four scenarios](#usage-scenarios) that aims to help you achieve the following goals:
+This document describes the processes of operating BR in [four use cases](#use-cases) that aims to help you achieve the following goals:

 * Back up and restore data using a network disk or local disk correctly.
 * Get the status of a backup or restoration operation through monitoring metrics.